MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 ```

 ### -Identity
-This parameter is reserved for internal Microsoft use.
+The Identity parameter is used to migrate an existing Azure Information Protection label by specifying a GUID value.

 ```yaml
 Type: MasterIdParameter